MABelanger/node-fe-api-node-rest-graphql/README.md

 * Can be mounted globally or on a per route basis
 * Do whatever you want

 The middleware always have the same signature (req, res, next).
-You can send error with next() But you need to catch the error somewhere in the application (error handling middleware) example :
+It can be an array of function (middleware) You can send error with next() But you need to catch the error somewhere in the application (error handling middleware) example :
 ```js
 app.use('/api', (req, res, next) => {